 48 x 23 x 45 inches

 The IC4 comes with a simple console that allows you to keep track of basic workout stats such as distance, time, RPMs and resistance.

 The Sunny bike doesn’t come with a console but you can add or pair sensors or a monitor to get important statistics such as speed, distance, time and heart rate but not resistance and power.

 It is important to note that the interactive training which is IC4’s primary selling point, still cannot be done using the basic console it comes with.
 For this, you need a tablet or phone.

 IC4 is a better bike because it has a console albeit basic, to help you keep track of workout stats.

-Pedal design is a key feature to think about when buying an indoor bike for home use, especially if it shall be use by multiple members of the family.
+The pedal design is a key feature to think about when buying an indoor bike for home use, especially if it shall be used by multiple members of the family.

-The Sunny bike has a single pedal design.
-It comes with toe cages which have adjustable straps.
+The Sunny bike has a single-pedal design.
+It comes with toe cages that have adjustable straps.
 With these users can wear regular running shoes to use the bike.